 Are you a new safety manager shopping power converters and wondering about the features listed under the functional safety section?
 Or are you a seasoned design and release engineer looking to start on a new ISO 26262 module?
 Either way, this article offers guidance in applying functional safety concepts to your next automotive design.

 This article discusses and contextualizes the EU Conflict Minerals Regulation for the electronics sector.
-While manufacturers of electrical and electronic equipment placing products on the EU market do not have any specific legal obligations under the Regulation, the law still raises various implications, specifically when it comes to publicly reporting on uses of conflict minerals.
+While electrical equipment manufacturers that place products on the EU market are not specifically targeted under the Regulation, the law applies to them if their operations involve importing conflict-implicated metals and minerals into the EU (e.g., for use in manufacturing their products).
+Regardless, the Regulation raises implications for any electrical equipment manufacturer that distributes and sells products in the EU, specifically when it comes to publicly reporting on uses of conflict minerals.
+The EU’s proposed “transparency platform” is detailed in this regard.